paezha/envsocty3LT3/README.md

 user community.
-The size of the `R` community means that if there is something you want to do (for instance, estimate a linear regression model or plot geographical information), it is very likely that someone has already developed a package for it.
+The size of the `R` community means that if there is something you want to do (for instance, estimate a linear regression model or plot geographical information), it is very likely that someone has already developed a package for it in `R`.

 A good way to think about `R` is as a core package, with a library of optional packages that can be attached to increase its core